mdelord/terraform-ovh-publiccloud-k8s/examples/k8s-glance-image/README.md

 1. `git clone` this repo to your computer.
 1. Install [Packer](https://www.packer.io/).
+1. Install the openstac cli by running `pip install python-openstackclient`.
 1. Configure your Openstack credentials using one of the [options supported by the Openstack API](https://developer.openstack.org/api-guide/quick-start/api-quick-start.html).
 1. Update the `variables` section of the `packer.json` Packer template to configure the Openstack region, K8s version you wish to use.
 1. Run `packer build -var "ext_net_id=<Ext-Net Id>" packer.json`.